MicrosoftDocs/azure-devops-docs/docs/pipelines/security/secrets.md

 This article provides best practices on using secrets in Azure Pipelines.

-Azure DevOps doesn't generate secret values.
+Azure Pipelines doesn't generate secret values.
 However, you might need to add a secret to a pipeline to store sensitive data like an API key.
 To learn more about setting secret variables, see [Set secret variables](../process/set-secret-variables.md).

 ## Use secret variables